Rosewood massacre: Response

 Many people were alarmed by the violence, and state leaders feared negative effects on the state's tourist industry.
 Governor Cary Hardee appointed a special grand jury and special prosecuting attorney to investigate the outbreak in Rosewood and other incidents in Levy County.
-In February 1923, the all-white grand jury convened in Bronson.
-Over several days, they heard 25 witnesses, eight of whom were black, but found insufficient evidence to prosecute any perpetrators.
+In February 1923, the all-White grand jury convened in Bronson.
+Over several days, they heard 25 witnesses, eight of whom were Black, but found insufficient evidence to prosecute any perpetrators.
 The judge presiding over the case deplored the actions of the mob.

-By the end of the week, Rosewood no longer made the front pages of major white newspapers.
-The Chicago Defender, the most influential black newspaper in the U.S., reported that 19 people in Rosewood's "race war" had died, and a soldier named Ted Cole appeared to fight the lynch mobs, then disappeared; no confirmation of his existence after this report exists.
+By the end of the week, Rosewood no longer made the front pages of major White newspapers.
+The Chicago Defender, the most influential Black newspaper in the U.S., reported that 19 people in Rosewood's "race war" had died, and a soldier named Ted Cole appeared to fight the lynch mobs, then disappeared; no confirmation of his existence after this report exists.
 A few editorials appeared in Florida newspapers summarizing the event.
-The Gainesville Daily Sun justified the actions of whites involved, writing "Let it be understood now and forever that he, whether white or black, who brutally assaults an innocent and helpless woman, shall die the death of a dog."
+The Gainesville Daily Sun justified the actions of White people involved, writing "Let it be understood now and forever that he, whether white or black, who brutally assaults an innocent and helpless woman, shall die the death of a dog."
 The Tampa Tribune, in a rare comment on the excesses of whites in the area, called it "a foul and lasting blot on the people of Levy County".

 Northern publications were more willing to note the breakdown of law, but many attributed it to the backward mindset in the South.
 The New York Call, a socialist newspaper, remarked "how astonishingly little cultural progress has been made in some parts of the world", while the Nashville Banner compared the events in Rosewood to recent race riots in Northern cities, but characterized the entire event as "deplorable".
 A three-day conference in Atlanta organized by the Southern Methodist Church released a statement that similarly condemned the chaotic week in Rosewood.
 It concluded, "No family and no race rises higher than womanhood.
 Hence, the intelligence of women must be cultivated and the purity and dignity of womanhood must be protected by the maintenance of a single standard of morals for both races."